kellan/laughingmeme/_posts/2024-05-14-minor-blog-updates.md

 Let me know if you notice anything broken.

-(Hmmm, seems like something is happening that reverts the custom domain settings periodically, more investigating todo)
+(Hmmm, seems like something is happening that reverts the custom domain settings periodically, more investigating todo.
+[Fixed](https://github.com/kellan/laughingmeme/commit/5ab9f91def40d60bc33db9ce06c63a6953c3448a))